tearflake/symp-intro/docs/symp.md

 Finally, the built-in computational triad closes the programming cycle of ranging between the form, meaning, and execution, making Symp capable of expressing a whole plethora of domain specific framework.
 For the details about Symbolmatch, Symbolverse, and Symbolprose functionality, the reader is kindly asked to refer to relevant documentation accompanying this distribution.

-#### graphical user interface component
+#### user interface component

-Upon running, and after all the computations are performed, each Symp source code file may output a structure that may serve as a graphical user interface (GUI) of a page system created in Symp framework.
-There may exist many variations of GUI, but the Symp version opinionated to the one inspired by a combination of HTML and markdown file formats.
+Upon running, and after all the computations are performed, each Symp source code file may output a structure that may serve as a user interface (UI) of a page system created in Symp framework.
+There may exist many variations of UI, but the Symp version opinionated to the one inspired by a combination of HTML and markdown file formats.
 It is called Symbolfront, and it is the fourth kind of component that may be held within the Symp trees.
 For the details about it, the reader is kindly asked to refer to relevant documentation accompanying this distribution.

 ## 3. examples

 We bring a two simplistic examples describing how components held within Symp tree are accessed.
 For understanding examples, the reader is expected to have a certain level of familiarity with the Symbolmatch, Symbolverse, Symbolfront, and Synbolfront, as attainable from the documentation supporting these frameworks.

-### example 1: building a GUI application
+### example 1: building a UI application

-The following example builds up a small graphical user interface depicting a number and two buttons for incrementing and decrementing the number:
+The following example builds up a small user interface depicting a number and two buttons for incrementing and decrementing the number:

 ```
 (NODE
-    (NAME guiExample)
+    (NAME uiExample)
     (CONTENT
         (USING THIS)
         (PAGE
             (HDR1 "Increment/decrement value")
             (PARAG (calc PARAMS))
             (HBLIST
-                (BUTTON incr "increment" (GET guiExample (incr PARAMS)))
+                (BUTTON incr "increment" (GET uiExample (incr PARAMS)))
-                (BUTTON decr "decrement" (GET guiExample (decr PARAMS)))))))
+                (BUTTON decr "decrement" (GET uiExample (decr PARAMS))))))
     (BRANCHES
         (NODE
             (NAME calc)
             (CONTENT
+                (USING stdlib)
                 (REWRITE
                     (RULE (READ ()) (WRITE "0"))
-                    (RULE (READ ("incr" x)) (WRITE (RUN stdlib ("add" x "1"))))
+                    (RULE (READ ("incr" x)) (WRITE (add (x "1"))))
-                    (RULE (READ ("decr" x)) (WRITE (RUN stdlib ("sub" x "1")))))))))
+                    (RULE (READ ("decr" x)) (WRITE (sub (x "1")))))))))

 ```

-Let's store this example into a file named `guiExample`.
-When we run the Symbolback interpreter on the file, the GUI opens, shows the number `0`, and waits for our action of pushing its buttons.
+Let's store this example into a file named `uiExample`.
+When we run the Symbolback interpreter on the file, the UI opens, shows the number `0`, and waits for our action of pushing its buttons.
 According to our further actions, the number increments/decrements by one.

 The root node constructs the user interface with a number calculated by the node `calc` which is made accessible by `(USING THIS)` section.
 The initial ignition of the file is supposed to be without an input which is then assumed to be of a default value `()`.
 The `calc` node turns this input to `0`.
-Further UI interactions reload the `guiExample` with action parameters, causing the number to change and recalculate its value.
+Further UI interactions reload the `uiExample` with action parameters, causing the number to change and recalculate its value.

 ### example 2: simple math optimizer using syntax checking, semantic transformation, and runtime execution

-The following example shows how to apply the built-in `symbolmatch`, `symbolverse`, and `symbolprose` functions to validate, compile, and execute a domain specific kind of computation.
+The following example shows how to apply the `syntax`, `semantics`, and `runtime` functions to validate, compile, and execute a domain specific kind of computation.
 It performs an optimization of a math expression involving addition and multiplication of integers:

 (NODE
     (NAME optimizer)